LandonTClipp/LandonTClipp.github.io/docs/blog/posts/2023-06-21-intech-sol-horizon-cellular.md

 ### Dedicated Cellular Routers

 A cellular router is a more robust and permanent platform.
 A router like the [Peplink MAX Transit Duo](https://mobilemusthave.com/collections/cellular-wifi-routers/products/pepwave-max-transit-pro-dual-modem-cat-12-cat-7-lte-a-router) are powerful devices that are capable of bonding multiple sources of internet into a single WiFi access point.
 The MAX Transit Duo, for example, is capable of bonding two separate cellular SIM cards and external WiFi signals (like what campgrounds offer) into a single access point.
+This is a form of [multi-homing](https://en.wikipedia.org/wiki/Multihoming).
 Some of the more advanced Peplink models even allow bonding to a Starlink signal, providing you with quadruple internet redundancy.

 #### Pros